davidarchanjo/spring-certified-developer-study-guide/README.md

 [@Qualifier](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Qualifier.html) - used to specify by name which bean have to be used for injection when more than one type is eligible, i.e. when there are multiple beans resulting in ambiguity;

-[@Primary](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html) - used to indicate that a bean must be given preference when multiple candidates are qualified to autowire a single-valued dependency, i.e. is used to give higher preference to a bean when there are multiple beans of the same type;
+[@Primary](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html) - used to indicate that a bean must be given preference when multiple candidates are qualified to autowire a single-valued dependency, i.e. is used to set higher preference for a given bean when there are multiple ones of the same type;

 [@Lazy](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Lazy.html) - used to indicate whether a bean is to be lazily initialized, i.e. if present on a @Component or @Bean definition and set to <code>true</code>, the bean or component will not be initialized until referenced by another bean or explicitly retrieved from the enclosing [BeanFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/BeanFactory.html).
 This annotation may also be placed on injection points marked with @Autowired, like constructor parameters, method parameters etc;